adamedx/scriptclass/src/scriptobject/DESIGN.md

 In order to re-use objects packaged by different script files or .NET assemblies, some manner of referencing the packaging is required.
 ScriptClass provides the following commands to enable this re-use:

-* `Import-Assembly [-AssemblyName] <string> [[-AssemblyRelativePath] <string>] [[-AssemblyRoot] <string>]`: This command is not strictly necessary for ScriptClass to fulfill its mission, but it helps generalize the access of types from .NET assemblies by allowing a convenient way to load a .NET assembly into the calling PoewrShell session.
+* `Import-Assembly [-AssemblyName] <string> [[-AssemblyRelativePath] <string>] [[-AssemblyRoot] <string>]`: This command is not strictly necessary for ScriptClass to fulfill its mission, but it helps generalize the access of types from .NET assemblies by allowing a convenient way to load a .NET assembly into the calling PowerShell session.
 To load a given assembly, use the `$AssemblyName` or `$AssemblyRelativePath` parameter to specify either a name or a known path to an assembly.
 * `Import-Script [-Path] <Object> [[-Parent] <Object>] [-AnyExtension]  [<CommonParameters>]`: The `Import-Script` command returns a ScriptBlock that can dot-source the script file referred to in the `$Path` parameter into the current scope.
 If the file has already been imported, an empty ScriptBlock is returned.
-This facilitates the commonly accepted model of packaging exactly one definition of the language's *class* consept into a single file.
+This facilitates the commonly accepted model of packaging exactly one definition of the language's *class* concept into a single file.
 Code in files that must consume a particular class can simply refer to it with this command using this kind of syntax: `.
 (Import-Script display/Table)`.
   * The `Path` parameter is not truly a path as by default the `.ps1` extension of the file must be omitted.
 * Module visibility: Classes defined by `New-ScriptClass` are visible to all code within and below the scope at which the ScriptClass module was imported.
-ScriptClass classes share the visiblity of the ScriptClass module.
+ScriptClass classes share the visibility of the ScriptClass module.
 This means ScriptClass classes can be shared across modules.
   * A class *X* is *visible* to module *M* if the `$::` operator when accessed by *M* has a member with the name of class *X* and the `New-ScriptObject` command when invoked by *M* successfully returns a ScriptClass object of class *X*
   * If three modules *A*, *B*, and *C* are imported into a session, and class *X* is defined in module *A*, it is *visible* in *B* and *C*.
-  * The previous statement istrue even if *A* is a nested module of *B* or *C*
+  * The previous statement is true even if *A* is a nested module of *B* or *C*
   * It is also true if *A* is a nested module of *B* and *B* is a nested module of *C*

 #### Unit testing features

 Unit testing capabilities for ScriptClass are based on [Pester](https://github.com/pester/Pester), PowerShell's standard unit testing framework.
 While Pester provides robust support for mocking PowerShell functions, it does not have support for mocking object methods on .NET or `[PSCustomObject]` types specifically.
-ScriptClass objects, which are `[PSCustomObjects]` defined as types within ScriptClass's own extended type system, are therefore not mockable strictly using functionality avaialable from Pester.
+ScriptClass objects, which are `[PSCustomObjects]` defined as types within ScriptClass's own extended type system, are therefore not mockable strictly using functionality available from Pester.

 ScriptClass provides the following commands below which abstract details about the implementation of ScriptClass so that a reliable public interface for mocking is available to users.
 The commands below allow for mocking of methods defined by `New-ScriptClass` so that they may be used within Pester `It` block test cases.

 * `Add-ScriptClassMock [-MockTarget] <Object> [-MethodName] <string> [[-MockWith] <scriptblock>] [[-ParameterFilter] <scriptblock>] [-MockContext <Object>] [-Static] [-Verifiable]  [<CommonParameters>]`: This command allows the caller to replace a specified method of a class or object with a caller-defined method implementation.
 If the `MockTarget` parameter is a string, this target of the mock is interpreted to be the class with the name specified by `MockTarget` and all objects of that class will have the method mocked.
 If `MockTarget` is a ScriptClass object, then only the method on that specific object will be mocked.
 The command supports both static and non-static methods via the `Static` parameter.
-The `ParameterFilter` and `Verifiable` parameters have the same semantics as in pester's [`Mock` function](https://github.com/pester/Pester/wiki/Mock).
+The `ParameterFilter` and `Verifiable` parameters have the same semantics as in Pester's [`Mock` function](https://github.com/pester/Pester/wiki/Mock).
 * `Add-MockInScriptClassScope [-ClassName] <string> [-CommandName] <string> [-MockWith] <scriptblock> [-MockContext <Object>] [-ParameterFilter <scriptblock>] [-Verifiable]  [<CommonParameters>]`: This command allows PowerShell functions to be mocked when invoked from ScriptClass methods.
 Pester's `Mock` function is not able to affect ScriptClass methods.
 This command enables the functionality of `Mock` within the context of the specific class specified by the `ClassName` parameter.
 * `New-ScriptObjectMock [-ClassName] <Object> [-MethodMocks <hashtable>] [-PropertyValues <hashtable>] [-ModuleName <string>] [<CommonParameters>]`: This command creates a mock object of the given class; this object has the same set of properties and methods as an object of that class created by `New-ScriptObject`.
 The key difference is that the class's constructor is not invoked for this object, and the command allows the object's property values be specified arbitrarily rather than limited by the original implementation's dictates.
 An array of mocked methods may also be supplied.
 This is useful for creating synthetic objects with custom implementations rather than creating a real version of the object and individually overriding each method with mock functions.
 * `Remove-ScriptClassMock [-MockTarget] <Object> [[-MethodName] <string>] [[-Static]]  [<CommonParameters>]`: The `Remove-ScriptClassMock` command undoes the effect of `Add-ScriptClassMock`.
 It is generally not required for normal testing, but could be useful for building more advanced ScriptClass unit-testing capabilities.

-#### Examples: Compare with PowerShell class keyword
+#### Examples: Compare ScriptClass with the PowerShell class keyword

+Below is a set of examples that gives a side-by-side view of comparable object-oriented scenarios.
+In most cases, the differences between the two are minimal, and in general the mapping between them in either direction is deterministic.

 ##### Simple class declaration, creation, and usage